 One of my favorite memories with my kids is picking blackberries along Spring Lake Highway.
 A handmade sign scrawled “Blackberries” called to us and we immediately pulled in.
-Todd Blackberry gave us a tour and buckets to get to work.
+Todd Blackberry gave us a tour and buckets then we got to work.
 The large, juicy berries were calling to us and we did our best to avoid the thorns.
 I had no clue that blackberries grew on thorny bushes until I picked them that day.

 We definitely ate more than we took home that day!
 I still think of our blackberry picking day whenever I eat these beautiful summer berries.

-How to make a Blackberry Smoothie
+How to make a blackberry smoothie

 Canned coconut milk: comes in full fat and low fat versions that usually have the least amount of additives.